alem-platform/frontend/module-base/landing-part-1.md

 - You can use normalize.css to ensure consistent styling across browsers.
 - You cannot use any other external CSS libraries or preprocessors (e.g., Bootstrap, Tailwind, Pug, SCSS, or LESS).
 - The project must be written in vanilla HTML and CSS.
-- Ensure pixel-perfect implementation based on provided design specifications.
+- Ensure pixel-perfect implementation based on provided design.
 - The project must run without errors in the console on a modern browser.
-- Code should be clean, well-commented, and follow best practices.
 - Ensure cross-browser compatibility.
 - The website must pass the [W3C HTML](https://validator.w3.org/) & [CSS validator](http://jigsaw.w3.org/css-validator/).